 Matt Wilson is an anaesthetic trainee and former Medical Officer with the Royal Marines.
 He is the founder of uMed; a platform providing personalised knowledge feeds for healthcare professionals which combines the latest research with collective clinical experience to spread excellence in practice.

-Tejas Yarashi is an Orthopaedic Registrar training in London and the founder of knowmyop.com.
-This is a soon to be launched platform which allows surgeons to create personalised, interactive, pre-operative education tools for their patients enabling them to be better prepared for their operation.
+Tejas is an Orthopaedic Registrar training in London and a NHS England Clinical Entrepreneur.
+He is the founder of knowmyop.com.
+This is a platform which allows surgeons to create personalised, interactive, pre-operative education tools for their patients enabling them to be better prepared for their operation.